Aran203/hawkeye-data-scraper/README.md

 ## To do 🔨

-1. Add data for IPL 2022, 23
-2. Fix wrong player names?
+1. Fix wrong player names?
 (For example, correct Ganesh to Ruturaj)
-3. Add info about which batter is run out?
+2. Add info about which batter is run out?